federicosia/ADC-UNISA-2021/README.md

 #### Remote Storage

-The remote storage class is called ```DHTStorage```, with this class we simulate the P2P Network using a DHT for each user thanks to TomP2P API.
-The user can interact with the Network using the commands **pull**, to download a repository from a DHT, and **push**, to upload the repository's state into a DHT.
+The remote storage class is called ```DHTStorage```, with this class we simulate the P2P Network using a DHT thanks to TomP2P API.
+The user can interact with the Network using the commands **pull**, to download a repository from the DHT, and **push**, to upload the repository's state into the DHT.

 <br>